-Type 2 Taurus17 Auriga-Orion as a bird on a forked staff, and an arrow.
-Between 1 Taurus and 15 Gemini, in the galactic gate, is a squatting and backward shuffling dog, instead of a bull or healer, marking spring in Age Gemini-Taurus or Age Taurus 1.
+Type 2 Builder or Taurus, decan Auriga-Orion as a bird on a forked staff, and an arrow.
+Between 1 Builder or Taurus, and 15 Maker or Gemini, in the galactic gate, is a squatting and backward shuffling dog, instead of a bull or healer, marking spring in Age Gemini-Taurus or Age Taurus1.
 This spring dog, sometimes at the opposite autumn equinox, or at midsummer or midwinter, appears in some cultures as a baboon or dog-headed baboon (see the Dendera zodiac in the Decans section).
 Canis Minor was on the celestial equator in Age Taurus, hinting that a former spring marker was adopted from Gemini, then reverted back once spring had moved into Aries and the celestial equator lay over the eye and rump of Taurus instead.

 Precessional markers usually face retro (rearward), to oncoming Ages, as all these figures do, and as hourly decans do.
-Retro figures are usually monstrous versions (see decans at themes 8 and 12).
+Retro figures are usually monstrous versions (see posts on decans).
 The boundary stone may have been a public or court clock, perhaps marking sunlight hours by the shadow line (terminator) along its conical face.
 Its three polar or planetary markers on top could tag orientations for spring, to one extreme for summer, back to the spring position in autumn, and to the other extreme for winter.
 A conical dial requires technical thought and some trials, perhaps by technocrats who, like astronomers today, do not care for artistic or mythological images.
 When artists have free reign, the mindprint sequence and structure overrides the conscious symbolic programme, or at least survives the commission.

 This work is a zodiac in the sense that clocks have divisions that could be decorated with concepts or constellations.
 The artist probably understood the given icons as composed by convention, as modern astronomers do.
 Like all artists he probably did not know that inspiration contains a sequence and geometric structure independent of conscious meanings or symbols.
 The major figures here are defined by shrines or altars, some bearing omphali (cones with rope patterns), each a navel or solar plexus of a place or direction.
 These altars could mark former Ages, places, hours or months, but are initially, and ultimately, subconscious ‘concepts’.

-If updated today, the spring dog, baboon, bull, ram or horse would sit between Pisces and Aquarius, over the spout of the type 4 Pisces Cetus (Whale) monster.
+If updated today, the spring dog, baboon, bull, ram or horse would sit between Pisces and Aquarius, over the spout of the type 4 King or Pisces Cetus (Whale) monster.

-The elephant trunk, sleeve, knife, axe or lamp over 3 Aries, expresses Andromeda and Triangulum, confirming the Hindu motif of the same shape (see Indian churn groups at theme 15).
+The elephant trunk, sleeve, knife, axe or lamp over type 3 Queen or Aries, expresses Andromeda and Triangulum, confirming the Hindu motif of the same shape (see Indian churn groups in another post).

-Type 11 Virgo Bootes is a circumpolar U-shaped staff top with two heads.
-The celestial pole is on the Bootes jaw of the staff, on the head facing 12 Leo, marking midsummer as freshly arrived in Leo from Virgo (by precession), confirmed by the Geminian spring dog arrived at 2 Taurus (end of Taurus in seasonal terms).
+Type 11 Womb or Virgo, as its decan Bootes, is a circumpolar U-shaped staff top with two heads.
+The celestial pole is on the Bootes jaw of the staff, on the head facing 12 Heart or Leo, marking midsummer as freshly arrived in Leo from Virgo (by precession), confirmed by the Geminian spring dog arrived at 2 Builder or Taurus (end of Taurus in seasonal terms).
 This spring dog has yet to shuffle over the bird staff and arrow group, implying that the Pleiades marked the idea of spring even before it had hosted the spring equinox, unless the inspiration or the commission was conservative.

 Other celestial polar markers provide for future Ages and aeons.
 Some are in the claws, beak, legs and tail of Leo-Cancer Ursa Minor retro as a retreating scorpion.
 The bears make good scorpion concepts and stick figures.
 In Age Taurus they may have figured the popular Babylonian Scorpion Woman, summer to a Scorpius autumn.